advanced-chat/vue-advanced-chat/README.md

 **(12)** `replyMessage` object is available when the user replied to another message by clicking the corresponding icon, and contains the message information that was clicked.

 **(15)** `external-files-removed` is emitted when user removes a external file, or all of them, from attachment list (happens if user clicks in one of "close buttons" featured by image below):

 ![](./docs/remove-external-file.png)

 **(16)** `request-permission-to-send-external-files` event emitted when user sends a message with external files attached.
 This event is used by Optiwork Chat to request user permission to send external files, this event "works" together with `allow-sending-external-files` prop.

+**(17)** `new-draft-message` event emitted when user types a message on textarea and switches to another room without sending that content as a new message.
 <br>

 ## Named Slots